City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

 If you see the webpage for frontend and admin-frontend, and "API is running" message for backend, you're good.

+NOTE:
+* If you have PostgreSQL running locally, it is probably using port 5432 and will conflict with the Docker setup.
+Bring the local instance down or reconfigure it to solve the issue.
+* Docker might not start all the services if you encounter some problems somewhere.
+In this case, just try composing up again.

 ## Creating an admin user

 The application needs at least one admin user to work properly.
 The backend must be running when executing this step.